SirArris/HtImgModule/docs/Image Path Resolver.md

 Image Path Resolver
 =========================
 Image resolvers are implementation of `HtImgModule\Imagine\Resolver\ResolverInterface`.
 Image resolvers are used by `HtImgModule\Imagine\Loader\FileSystemLoader` to resolve images from filesystem .
-Image Path Resolver is similiar to Zend Framework 2 view template resolvers(Actually an extension of `Zend\View\Resolver\ResolverInterface`).
+Image Path Resolver is similiar to Zend Framework 2 view template resolvers(Actually an extension of `Laminas\View\Resolver\ResolverInterface`).

 ```php
 return [